 Huckleberry is often given too many different types of species of plants.
-Huckleberrry plants generally bare small berries.
+Huckleberry plants small bare berries.
 There are plants in both the Gaylussacia and the Vaccinium species that are considered to be Huckleberry plants.
-Depending on what species of Huckleberry plant it is depends on the color and the taste of the berries that it produces.
+Depending on what species of Huckleberry plant it depends on the color and the taste of the berries that it produces.
 The color of berries on Huckleberry plants can range from red to blue to a dark purple.
 Huckleberries are often confused with blueberries because of their color and sometimes taste.
 However, the majority of huckleberries do have a slightly different taste than the traditional blueberry.

 OLD FASHIONED HUCKLEBERRIES ARE A SWEET TREAT FOR THE WHOLE FAMILY TO ENJOY.